13 Week Old Baby – Milestones, Development, Sleep & Care

 Sleep At 13 Week

-As babies grow up, they choose when they want to feed or not.
-There might be a specific timing that you must feed your baby, but over time, your baby might refuse to feed at times if he is full.
-As long as his weight is fine, you have nothing to worry.
-When he enters another phase of rapid growth, his hunger will increase and he might start demanding food a lot more than usual.
+As babies grow up, they choose when to feed and when not to.
+There might be a specific feeding schedule you must follow, but over time, your baby might refuse to feed if he is full.
+As long as his weight is fine, you have nothing to worry about.
+When he enters another phase of rapid growth, his hunger will increase, and he might start demanding food a lot more than usual.

-If your baby feeds for lengthy intervals between each feed, you can enforce a schedule of say 3-hours to 4-hours between each feed.
+If your baby feeds for long intervals between feeds, you can set a schedule of, say, 3 to 4 hours between feeds.
 This allows you to shape your own routine, get some rest, and keep your baby well-fed and rested, too.
-A lot of change can disturb the baby, hence you should try to enforce a routine for him.
+A lot of change can disturb the baby; hence, you should try to establish a routine for him.
 When he knows that after 1 feed, the next feed will be after a few hours, he can sleep without being disturbed.
-Even at night, your baby might not sleep as long as you do, or you need to.
+Even at night, your baby might not sleep as long as you do, or as long as you need to.
 In these cases, it is important to ensure that your baby does not sleep off at other times.
-Most mothers observe that their babies tend to sleep while they are bathing him or while he is feeding in the afternoon or so.
+Most mothers observe that their babies tend to sleep while they are bathing or feeding them in the afternoon or so.
 Wake up your baby if that happens and complete the activity.
 He might get cranky and not sleep, which might continue for a couple of days.
 After that, he will understand the timings and begin to fall asleep accordingly.

 Baby’s Poop and Constipation at 13 Weeks

-A 13 weeks baby has a bowel movement once or twice a week as there is very little waste in the breast milk.
+A 13 weeks baby has a bowel movement once or twice a week, as there is very little waste in the breast milk.
 The important thing to note here is that the breastfeeding baby’s stools will be soft and slightly runny.
-On the other hand, the formula-fed baby’s stool will be a little firmer but not too hard.
+On the other hand, the formula-fed baby’s stool will be a little firmer but not too hard; more like a pasty consistency (7).

 Tips to Take Care of Your 13-Week-Old Baby